JJNod88/PP1_html_css/README.md

 UX
 For headers i used the same style and formatting.
-Have used FlexBox across the site promoting fluidity and repetition for styling for sign up and home page, same size first section & image Font sizes for main title and ending title the same
+Have used FlexBox across the site promoting fluidity and repetition for site structure Copied my html and css structure when possible for site consistency for sign up and home page, same size first section & image Font sizes for main title and ending title the same color theme consistent
+Eahc section mupltiples of 90px, often the same height each page _blank used to keep users on the site when viisting externals nav bar fixed, and colored to be visible across all site Footer equal size and consistent on each page

 ## Testing